SGarGu90/Practicing-exercises-C/README.md

 > g++ Practice\ 2/exercise_4.cpp -o Practice\ 2/exercise_4 && ./Practice\ 2/exercise_4

 ## P2.Exercise 5
-- Dada tres strings de dimensión N, genera un password y luego almacénalo en un cuarto string.
+- Given three strings of dimension N, generate a password and then store it in a fourth string.
-- El password se realizará con la combinación de una letra por cada string.
+- The password will be made with the combination of a letter for each string.
-- Ejemplo string1 = casa
+- Example string1 = house
-- String2 = mesa
+- String2 = table
-- String3 = coche
+- String3 = car
-- String Resultado = cmcaeosscaahe
+- String Result = htcoaaubrslee
 > g++ Practice\ 2/exercise_5.cpp -o Practice\ 2/exercise_5 && ./Practice\ 2/exercise_5